BhatkarNarendra/Colouring-B-W-Hubble-Telescope-Images-using-Pix2Pix-and-Cycle-GAN/README.md

 ```
 2. On the command prompt go to the folder where you have saved the Pix2Pix and Cyclegan trained models.

-3. Replace both the generator paths for the model.
+3. Replace both the generator paths for the model with your trained model paths.

 3. Then run the following